This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Can You Make Any Mistakes While Aerating?

-- Not watering beforehand.
-Aerating dry ground is much harder (and less effective).
+- Not watering beforehand: Aerating dry spots is much harder (and less effective).
 Water your lawn a day or two before aerating to soften the grass and underlying dirt.

-- Skipping fertilization.
-"After aeration, it’s essential to follow up with a good fertilizer like Scotts® Turf Builder® Lawn Food," suggests Koch.
-Access to fertilizer helps the grass roots when they need it the most—right after aeration when the fertilizer can make direct contact with the dirt.
+- Skipping fertilization: "After aeration, it’s essential to follow up with a good fertilizer like Scotts® Turf Builder® Lawn Food," suggests Koch.
+Access to fertilizer helps the grass roots when they need it the most—right after the aerator machine creates holes where the fertilizer can settle.

-- Aerating at the wrong time.
+- Aerating at the wrong time: Seasonal weather's a factor.
 Aerating too late in the season can prevent an otherwise healthy lawn from recovering before winter.
 Aim for early to mid-fall for cool-season grasses and early fall or late spring for warm-season grasses.